Dutch bank ABN Amro faces further political hurdles before IPO

-AMSTERDAM ABN Amro's [ABRGPA.UL] expected re-privatization has become mired in a political debate over pay and ethics at the Dutch bank, threatening to delay what would be the Netherlands' largest share listing in at least a decade.
+AMSTERDAM, March 30 ABN Amro's expected re-privatisation has become mired in a political debate over pay and ethics at the Dutch bank, threatening to delay what would be the Netherlands' largest share listing in at least a decade.

 But barring a severe market downturn, bankers and government officials say a market flotation towards the end of this year is still the most likely outcome for the bank, which was rescued by the Dutch government in 2008.